Amadjuak Lake

 Amadjuak Lake is a lake in the Qikiqtaaluk Region, Nunavut, Canada.
 Along with Nettilling Lake, it is located in south-central Baffin Island's Great Plain of the Koukdjuak.
 It is 154 km south of Burwash Bay.
 The closest community is Iqaluit.

 Geography

 The lake is 3115 km2 in size, and sits at an elevation of 113 m.

 This lower-lying area only emerged 4,500 years ago (recently in geological terms) from beneath the waters of Foxe Basin.
-Amadjuak Lake is the second largest lake on Baffin Island (after Nettilling Lake) and third-largest in Nunavut.
+Amadjuak is the second largest lake on Baffin Island (after Nettilling Lake) and third-largest in Nunavut.

 Ethnography

-The lake was a gathering place for Inuit from Kimmirut, Soper River Valley, Pangnirtung, Cape Dorset, and Frobisher Bay.
+The lake was a gathering place for Inuit from Kimmirut, Soper River Valley, Pangnirtung, Kinngait, and Frobisher Bay.

 Fauna

-Amadjuak Lake is also notable as a summer feeding grounds, calving grounds, and migration route for the Southern Qikiqtaaluk herd of Barren-ground caribou.
+Amadjuak Lake is also notable as a summer feeding grounds, calving grounds, and migration route for the Southern Qikiqtaaluk herd of barren-ground caribou.